6. Character vectors#

 Apart from the basic operators, mathematical and aggregation functions, procedures like fft, solve, qr, or svd can be fed with or produce such data.
 For more details, see help("complex") and some matrix examples in Chapter 11.

 6.5.
-Exercises#
+Exercises

 Exercises marked with (*) might require tinkering with regular expressions or third-party R packages.

-Answer the following questions:
+Answer the following questions.

 • How many characters are there in the string "ab\n\\\t\\\\\""?
-What about "-{ab\n\\\t\\\\\"-)}-"?
+What about r"-{ab\n\\\t\\\\\"-)}-"?

-• What is the result of calling “paste(NA, 1:5, collapse="")”?
+• What is the result of a call to paste(NA, 1:5, collapse="")?

 • What is the meaning of the following sprintf format strings: "%s", "%20s", "%-20s", "%f", "%g", "%e", "%5f", "%5.2f%%", "%.2f", "%0+5f", and "[%+-5.2f]"?

 • What is the difference between regexpr and gregexpr?
-What does “g” in the latter name stand for?
+What does “g” in the latter function name stand for?

-• What is the result of a call to “grepl(c("spam", "spammity spam", "aubergines"), "spam")”?
+• What is the result of a call to grepl(c("spam", "spammity spam", "aubergines"), "spam")?

 • Is it always the case that “"Aaron" < "Zorro"”?